robseaman/electron-simple-todo-app/README.md

 - Prettier support

-- Jest for testing (only dummy test exists)
+- Jest for testing (only one dummy test exists)